andrewcalimlim/BarkNote/README.md

 -SETTINGS popup

--refactor structure of menus so that sms permission appears on startup -onresume should reload main
+-onresume should reload main/do setup checks

 -make a pretty icon and SHIP